ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+c is 7.
+'=', this operator asigns the value to the right of it to the variable on the left side.
+'+', this operator adds the values from the left and right together

 ## Question 3